Adrydevmateo/mr-payment-sdk/docs/building.md

 # Building for Production

-This guide explains how to build the MR Payment SDK for production deployment and distribution.
+This guide explains how to build the MR Payment HEADLESS for production deployment and distribution.

 ## Overview